RetroDECK/ES-DE/THEMES-DEV.md

 The theme set approach makes it easy for users to install different themes and choose between them from the _UI Settings_ menu.

-There are two places ES-DE can load theme sets from:
+There are two places that ES-DE can load theme sets from:
 * `[HOME]/.emulationstation/themes/[THEME_SET]/`
 * `[INSTALLATION PATH]/themes/[THEME_SET]/`